 During the 2012-2013 school year, an end-of-course assessment in civics education shall be administered as a field test at the middle school level.
 During the 2013-2014 school year, each student's performance on the statewide, standardized end-of-course assessment in civics education shall constitute 30 percent of the student's final course grade.
-Beginning with the 2014-2015 school year, a student must earn a passing score on the end-of-course assessment in civics education in order to pass the course and receive course credit.
+Beginning with the 2014-2015 school year, a student must earn a passing score on the EOC assessment in civics education in order to pass the course and be promoted from the middle grades.